 The southern end of the Coast has heaps of well-known surf spots, and, like Noosa, there’s some good, protected nooks for beginners.
 And while you might not face quite as many tourists, you might cop a bit more agro from the locals who aren’t keen on sharing “their” beach.
 So try and remember the rules of surf etiquette… Or even better, learn the ropes with the locals from Caloundra Surf School.
 They pick the best of local breaks—Happy Valley, Dicky Beach, or Currimundi, based on tides and wind, to get you catching actual waves in no time.
 The coaches are patient with beginners and they’ll talk you through your beach safety, if you’re feeling a bit stressed.

 Learning to surf as an adult is hard.
 We’re a bit less flexible, a LOT less fearless, and waaay more embarrassed about looking stupid in front of other people.
 But kids are naturals, and they pick up new stuff like they’re born to it.
 So give the grommet in your life a chance to become the next Kelly Slater by signing them up for SurfGroms lessons.
 This program is especially designed for kids from five (they need to be able to swim well) to 12 years of age, and they learn all the basics to get them standing on waves from their first lesson.
 These guys offer school holiday programs, regular weekly lessons, and awesome (and kinda hot #justsayin) instructors who provide heaps of encouragement and inspiration.
 And the kids get an awesome pack with a rashie, Roxy or Quiksilver backpack and heaps of goodies, so it’s totally worth it (especially if you can steal the Roxy backpack from them!)
 A few different surf school up and down the Coast offer this program, so check out the one that’s closest to you.

-Image credit: Amy Higg for The Urban List and Unsplash
+Image credit: Amy Higg and Claire Plush for The Urban List, Unsplash